Can We Talk About Rent the Runway's Unlimited Service?

 Women have been using Rent the Runway since 2009 to borrow fancy dresses for a fraction of their retail price.
 Years ago, you may have been willing to buy and repeat the same gown, but—in the Instagram age—major looks now tend to be one-and-done affairs.
 That’s unfortunate when you consider how pricey formalwear can get.
 Then again, that’s why RTR is booming.

-Last week, I received an invitation for RTR’s try-on event in Neiman Marcus, and immediately signed up to test all the things.
+When the unlimited service initially launched, I received an invitation for RTR’s try-on event in Neiman Marcus, and immediately signed up to test all the things.
 (I was their first client for a try-on session.)
 I spent about an hour in the fitting room to build a list of my favorite looks.
 Between the pieces I liked in person, those my RTR stylist added to my closet (after my very specific “don’t give me lace or ruffles” instructions), and a few that I found online, I now have 58 items stored.
 Most are for day, like dresses and jackets, but I threw a couple of ballgowns into the mix because there was a grand Monique Lhuillier number on the floor, and why wouldn’t I try that on when I have nowhere to go?
 (I might just borrow it and wear it around my apartment for funsies.)

-RTR ships Unlimited subscription boxes via ground delivery, so it can take about 5 days to get a box.
+RTR ships subscription boxes via ground delivery, so it can take about 5 days to get a box.
 I don’t think that time frame is ideal, so my stylist suggested that I could ship items to Neiman’s instead.
 Because the RTR department gets daily shipments, subscription pieces can arrive in as little as three days if you choose to pick up your box at the store.
 (If you live or work near Neiman’s and can pop by during store hours, that may be more appealing.)
 You can either return garments to the RTR inside Neiman’s, or ship them back via UPS.
 It’s your call.

-Once you have your picks, you’re welcome to keep them as long as you want, but you won’t get a new item from your closet until you return one of the old items.
+Once you have your Unlimited picks, you’re welcome to keep them as long as you want, but you won’t get a new item from your closet until you return one of the old items.
 (You can return all at once, or piece by piece.)
-The $139 fee is auto-billed to your credit card each month, but you’re free to cancel at any time.
+The $159 fee is auto-billed to your credit card each month, but you’re free to cancel at any time.
 Based on my past rental service experiences, I think I could manage about 9-12 pieces in a month, which would bring the cost-per-borrowed-item down to $11.56–$15.44 per piece.
 If you generally go the fast fashion route to keep your wardrobe fresh, this would give you a comparable number of pieces per month, but you wouldn’t have equity in your wardrobe.
 (While I know that H&M and Forever21 pieces aren’t especially valuable, you can still resell them, so I’m counting that as partial equity.)

 RTR carries both standard and plus sizes, but I didn’t see many plus sizes in the boutique inside Neiman’s.
 (The largest size I came across was a 12, but, admittedly, I didn’t look at every tag in the shop.)
 Most pieces were available in the 4–8 range, but there weren’t full size runs of any of the pieces.
 With that in mind, even if you’re trying on pieces in the shop, you’ll be working with a staffer to guess that size you actually want to order.